VizzesStudios/Project-BetterHR/README.md

 You can also contact us at __contact@vizzes.tech__

 ## Contribute
-Here will you be able to apply for getting a developer of BetterHR.
+Here will you be able to apply and become a developer of BetterHR.

 ## Support us
 We are happy about every support.